legendarycode3/Git-Github/README.md

 git reset HEAD^       //"Undo" the most recent commit (keep your working directory the same) </br>
 git reflog BRANCHNAME   //Undo a failed rebase  </br>
+git rebase -i HEAD~6      //Squash the last 5 commits into one. </br>